Couples often struggle to resolve conflict due to an ineffective style of communication.

-After Sharing partners explains their emotional wound, it is tempting for Active Listeners to explaining their own intentions or share a more positive perspective of the situation because it feels uncomfortable to sit with the with the pain that your partner is feeling.
-Apologies, reassurances to change, and explanations are mistakenly believed to be the key to conflict resolution, but in reality, they are only the final layer of icing on the cake.
-After the Sharing partnerfirst feels understood and validated they will become receptive to apologies, explanations, reassurances, or practical solutions.
+After Sharing partners explains their emotional wound, it is tempting for Active Listeners to explain their own intentions or share a more positive perspective of the situation because it feels uncomfortable to sit with the pain that your partner is feeling.
+Apologies, reassurances to change, and explanations are mistakenly believed to be the key to conflict resolution.
+However, in reality, they are only the final layer of icing on the cake.
+After the Sharing partner first feels understood and validated they will become receptive to apologies, explanations, reassurances, or practical solutions.

 After the person in the Sharing partner confirms feeling understood and validated, then it may be appropriate to offer an apology, offer a comforting hug, and collaboratively decide on a resolution.

-These healthy forms of conflict resolution become difficult to use when emotions become very intense- to the point of yelling, name-calling, defensiveness, and shutting-down.
-If emotions reach intense levels, it is essential to call a temporary “time-out” cool off period and then try again at a more emotionally stable time.
+These healthy forms of conflict resolution become difficult to use when emotions become very intense.
+Sometimes, to the point of yelling, name-calling, defensiveness, and shutting down.
+If emotions reach intense levels, it is essential to call a temporary “time-out” cool-off period.
+Then, you can try again at a more emotionally stable time.

 Sharing Partner: “When you said (or did) ________, I felt (name your emotion) _________.”

 Active Listener Reflects: “Let me see if I understand you right.
 Whenever I (name behavior) ____________, then you feel (name emotions _____________?”

 When the Active Listener asks questions to understand why their partner feels those emotions, they should offer validation and empathy: “It makes sense to me why you feel (name emotions) _________ because __________.”

 Once the Sharing partner feels genuinely understood, the Sharing partner might offer a practical request: